 10 Reasons Why Qigong is Good for Menopause!

 Qigong is a hidden jewel of traditional ancient Chinese medicine.
 I personally love doing this magical healing practice because it improved my posture and breathing.
 It also helps with my menopause symptoms, especially my mood swings and anxiety.
-Chinese philosophy says that the fundamental foundation of life is our Qi or energy.
+The Chinese philosophy says that the fundamental foundation of life is our Qi or energy.
 When something blocks this energy, it becomes stagnant, which causes diseases, stress and emotional challenges.

 Qigong exercises help release our energy, allowing its free flow into our body’s channels called meridians.
 This heals our physical and psychological symptoms in menopause!

 1. Strengthens muscles and bones

 As we age, our muscles and bones weaken.
 Qigong’s light-weight bearing routines strengthen the muscles and stimulate bone formation.
 Good muscle mass is essential for optimum metabolism, burning fats and weight loss.
 Strong bones reduce the risk of osteoporosis.

 2. Maintains heart health